Free Webinar – Privacy and Protection: The use of covert recordings in family proceedings and withholding notice of proceedings from abusive parents

 • Could it backfire?

-Laura Williams will explore withholding notice of family proceedings from fathers, explaining the competing rights and interests involved in these applications.
+Laura Williams explored withholding notice of family proceedings from fathers, explaining the competing rights and interests involved in these applications.

 Speakers